-- Admitted students who plan to transfer 12-26 credits from study at another accredited graduate program and who have final transcripts showing all work to be transferred should contact the Office of the Registrar at registrar@ptsem.edu. - Admitted students who plan to transfer less than one semester's coursework (1-11 credits) should wait until the Fall Orientation program to contact the Office of the Registrar at registrar@ptsem.edu.
+- Admitted students who plan to transfer credits must contact the Office of Financial Aid to evaluate the impact this will have on their financial aid package prior to contacting the Office of the Registrar. - Admitted students who plan to transfer 12-26 credits from study at another accredited graduate program and who have final transcripts showing all work to be transferred should contact the Office of the Registrar at registrar@ptsem.edu. - Admitted students who plan to transfer less than one semester's coursework (1-11 credits) should wait until the Fall Orientation program to contact the Office of the Registrar at registrar@ptsem.edu.